mohanwugupta/PromptControlText/README.md

 ### Controller design

+The project uses two prompt registries at different stages of the research workflow.

-Thirty-six prompts, organized as **4 families × 3 clarity levels × 3 paraphrases**, are used as system-level controllers (see `prompts/registry_v2.yaml`).
+**Confirmatory registry** (`prompts/registry_v2.yaml`): **36 frozen prompts** — 4 families × 3 clarity levels × 3 paraphrases.
+These are locked and used for Studies 1 and 2.

 | Family | Intent |
 |---|---|